Spatial Analysis of the Association between School Proximity and Crime in Philadelphia: Introduction

 In an alternative approach, we also address the systematic differences in surrounding neighborhood context by a careful matching of individual neighborhoods that contain a public school to individual neighborhoods that do not contain a public school but have highly similar surrounding neighborhood context.
 Specifically, we will use propensity score matching \citep{RosRub83} to create matched pairs of neighborhoods where each pair of consists of a neighborhood with a public school and a neighborhood without a public school.
 The matching is based on our collected demographic, economic, land use, and disorder measures so that our within-pair comparisons of crime are balanced in terms of all these aspects of surrounding neighborhood context.

 With both statistical approaches, we find significantly increased crime incidence near to public schools regardless of crime outcome, educational level and time period.
 However, our estimated school effects vary substantially between different crime outcomes, educational levels and time periods.
-We also find substantial variation in school effects between neighborhoods using a random effects extension of our regression model.
-Other estimated parameters in our regression model support both theory \citep{WilKel03} and previous empirical studies \citep{BerBlo09} of the association between crime and characteristics of the built environment.
+Other estimated parameters in our regression model support both theory \citep{WilKel03} and previous empirical studies \citep{BerBlo09} of the association between crime and characteristics of the urban environment.

 We describe our available data on public school locations, crime, demographic, economic characteristics, land use, litter, code violations and 311 requests for Philadelphia in Section~\ref{data}, along with some exploratory analysis of this data in Section~\ref{eda}.
 In Section~\ref{regression}, we fit a series of regression models to estimate the association between crime, proximity to public schools and other neighborhood factors.
 Our propensity score matching analysis in Section~\ref{matching} uses matched pairs of neighborhoods to evaluate the association between crime and proximity to different levels of public schools.
 We conclude with a brief summary and discussion in Section~\ref{discussion}.